-The U.S. Department of Energy (DOE) Sustainability Performance Office (SPO) plans and reports progress on sustainability metrics set by Executive Order (E.O.)
+The U.S. Department of Energy (DOE) Sustainability Performance Office (SPO) tracks, plans, and reports progress on sustainability metrics set by Executive Order (E.O.)
 13514, E.O.
 13423, related statutes, and the Strategic Sustainability Performance Plan (SSPP).

 - Scorecards and Evaluations